 PHTA 2202 Physical Therapy Procedures I Lab - (F).
-Lab skills to accompany PHTA 2203.
+Lab skills to accompany PHTA 2283.

-PHTA 2283 Physical Therapy Procedures I -
+PHTA 2283 Physical Therapy Procedures I - (F).

-(F).
 This course is designed to provide the PTA student with a strong understanding and clinical application of thermal, light, electrical, and mechanical agents commonly used in the physical therapy setting.

 PHTA 2213 Pathophysiological Conditions - (F).
-This course is designed to provide the PTA student with an understanding of physiological abnormalities, with an understanding of physiological abnormalities, diseases or disorders, commonly prescribed medications, and the implications for the provision of physical therapy.
+This course is designed to provide the PTA student with an understanding of physiological abnormalities, diseases or disorders, commonly prescribed medications, and the implications for the provision of physical therapy.